Selene Colburn: Local politics

 Colburn was elected to the Burlington city council to succeed Kevin Worden with the nomination of the Vermont Progressive Party in the 2011 election without opposition after Democratic nominee Molly Loomis dropped out.
-During the campaign she had raised $3,055 and spent $2,049.
+During the campaign, she had raised $3,055 and spent $2,049.
 She was redistricted into the East district and defeated Democratic nominee Carmen Scoles in the 2015 election.
 She did not run for reelection in the 2017 election and was succeeded by Democratic nominee Richard Deane.

 She served as Rachel Siegel's campaign manager when Siegel ran for a seat on Burlington's city council.
 Carina Driscoll won the endorsement of the Vermont Progressive Party during the 2018 Burlington mayoral election after Colburn nominated Driscoll for the party's endorsement.
-During the 2019 election she served as Jack Hanson's campaign treasurer for his city council campaign.
+During the 2019 election, she served as Jack Hanson's campaign treasurer for his city council campaign.
 She served as city councilor Jack Hanson's campaign treasurer during the 2021 election.
 Colburn endorsed Max Tracy, the Progressive nominee, during the 2021 Burlington mayoral election.

 Vermont House of Representatives

 Representatives Chris Pearson, a member of the Progressive Party, and Kesha Ram, a member of the Democratic Party, declined to run for reelection to the Vermont House of Representatives in 2016.
 Colburn ran for a seat in the state house from the Chittenden-6-4 district in the 2018 election with the nominations of the Democratic and Progressive parties and won in the general election alongside Brian Cina.
 During the campaign she was endorsed by Senator Bernie Sanders.
 She and Cina were reelection in the 2018 and 2020 elections.

 During the 2020 session of the state house Colburn served as assistant chair of the Vermont Progressive Party's caucus in the state house.
-In 2020, she was selected by an unanimous vote of seven to serve as chair of the Vermont Progressive Party's caucus in the state house while Emma Mulvaney-Stanak was selected to serve as assistant chair.
+In 2020, she was selected by a unanimous vote of seven to serve as chair of the Vermont Progressive Party's caucus in the state house while Emma Mulvaney-Stanak was selected to serve as assistant chair.
 She is the first woman to lead the Vermont Progressive Party's caucus in the state house.